Kherasam18/Streams_Questions/README.md

 This repository contains a collection of interview-style questions designed to test understanding of Java's functional programming features, primarily the Stream API, lambda expressions, and method references, introduced in Java 8.

 ❓ Question 1: E-commerce Product Filtering Scenario: Imagine you're working on an e-commerce platform.
 You have a list of Product objects.
 You need to implement a feature to find all electronic products that are currently in stock and cost more than $1000.
 The result should be a list of the names of these products, sorted alphabetically.

 Task: Given a List, write a method that returns a List containing the names of the qualifying products.

-Provided Code:
+// Provided Code:

-class Product { private String name; private String category; private double price; private int stock;
+class Product {
+  private String name;
+  private String category;
+  private double price;
+  private int stock;

-// Constructors, Getters
 }

 What to look for:

 Streams API: The candidate should use the .stream() method on the list.
 Filtering: Correct use of filter() multiple times or with a combined predicate.
 Mapping: Use of map() to transform a Stream into a Stream.
 Sorting: Use of sorted() for alphabetical ordering.
 Terminal Operation: Correct use of collect(Collectors.toList()) to get the final list.

 ❓ Question 2: Employee Data Aggregation Scenario: You're working on an HR application.
 You have a List.
 Your task is to calculate the average salary for all employees in the "Engineering" department who are older than 30.